-- .1 The following information shall be shown in addition to the information required for the plan view in section 1.03: - (a) pole, conduit and appurtenances locations with offsets and stationing related to road centreline. - (b) size, type, class of conduits. - (c) schematics of wiring details for street lights and traffic signals. - (d) details of detector loops, the location of the power source and all other wiring circuits on traffic signals. - .2 Street lights shall be numbered and pertinent information, (i.e. wattage, lamp type, pole height and location including co-ordinates as per Section 1.42 Co-ordinate System) shall be shown as per Standard Drawing No. G-7.
-(REVISED NOVEMBER 2016) - .3 The plan shall be to a scale of 1:1000, 1:500 or 1:250. - .4 Traffic signal drawings shall generally conform to Section 10.02 Traffic Signals.
-(REVISED NOVEMBER 2016)
+- .1 The following information shall be shown in addition to the information required for the plan view in section 1.03: - (a) pole, conduit and appurtenances locations with offsets and stationing related to road centerline. - (b) size, type, class of conduits. - (c) schematics of wiring details for street lights and traffic signals. - (d) details of detector loops, the location of the power source and all other wiring circuits on traffic signals. - .2 Street lights shall be numbered and pertinent information, (i.e. wattage, lamp type, pole height and location including co-ordinates as per Section 1.42 Co-ordinate System) shall be shown as per Standard Drawing No. G-7. - .3 The plan shall be to scale of 1:1000, 1:500, or 1:250. - .4 Traffic signal drawings shall generally conform to Section 10.02 Traffic Signals.